-The ACLU Foundation of San Diego & Imperial Counties (ACLUF-SDIC) invites third-year law students, recent law graduates, and all qualified applicants to apply for a sponsorship opportunity to work with us a Legal Fellow to begin in the fall of 2021.
-We are specifically seeking a Legal Fellow to focus on education equity and students’ rights, though applicants are welcome to submit fellowship proposals on other issues.
+The ACLU Foundation of San Diego & Imperial Counties (ACLUF-SDIC) invites rising third-year law students, recent law graduates, and all qualified applicants to apply for a sponsorship opportunity to work with us as a Legal Fellow to begin in the fall of 2022.
+We seek a Legal Fellow to focus on protecting and advancing immigrants’ rights in our region, though applicants are welcome to submit fellowship proposals on other issues.

 The ACLUF-SDIC is a not-for-profit 501(c)(3) civil liberties and civil rights organization working to advance equality, freedom, and justice, and while there are many ACLU offices around the country, our work covers the length of California’s border with Mexico.
 We work collaboratively with our sister affiliates in California, along the U.S-Mexico border, and with the National ACLU.
 In addition to our sister organizations, the ACLU values partnerships and collaboration with community organizations and groups across the state and along the border.

 The ACLUF-SDIC has a proven track record of success combining litigation, policy advocacy, legislation, research and analysis, public education, strategic communications, and community organizing to achieve meaningful social change.